MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     1. Under **Activity source** in the **Files matching all of the following** section, select additional file filters to apply to the policy.
 These filters can include the following options:

-        * **Classification label** - Use this filter if your organization uses Azure Information Protection and your data has been protected by its Classification labels.
-You can filter files based on the Classification label you applied to them.
-For more information about integration with Azure Information Protection, see [Azure Information Protection integration](azip-integration.md).
+        * **Sensitivity label** - Use this filter if your organization uses Microsoft Information Protection and your data has been protected by its sensitivity labels.
+You can filter files based on the sensitivity label you applied to them.
+For more information about integration with Microsoft Information Protection, see [Microsoft Information Protection integration](azip-integration.md).

         * **File name** - Use this filter to apply the policy to specific files.
         * **File type** - Use this filter to apply the policy to specific file types, for example, block download for all .xls files.